Konstantin Shteppa: Collaboration with the Nazis

-During the German occupation he shortly worked as head of the education department in the city administration and head of Kyiv University (which was dissolved soon afterwards).
-He came into conflict with the mayor of Kyiv, Volodymyr Bahaziy, and his supporters, a group of pro-Melnyk Ukrainian nationalists, which resulted in their arrest and execution, as well as suppression of the city newspaper "The Ukrainian Word".
-As a result, Shteppa was appointed editor-in-chief of the newly created newspaper "The New Ukrainian Word" (which, unlike its predecessor, was published in Russian).
+Shteppa came into conflict with the mayor of Kyiv, Volodymyr Bahaziy and his supporters, a group of pro-Melnyk Ukrainian nationalists, which resulted in their arrest and execution, as well as suppression of the city newspaper "The Ukrainian Word" (Ukrainske Slovo).
+As a result, Shteppa was appointed editor-in-chief of the newly created newspaper "The New Ukrainian Word" (Nove Ukrainske Slovo), where he worked in 1941–1943.
 The newspaper took an openly pro-German stance and criticized the "nationalist" policy of the previous city administration.
+In 1943 Shteppa also worked as editor-in-chief of the Russian-language weekly Poslednie Novosti.

+In September 1943 Shteppa left Kyiv for Germany together with his family.
+Near Sarny the train carrying the family was caught in an ambush, which killed Shteppa's son-in-law.
 At the end of the war Shteppa worked in the mass media of General Andrei Vlasov's movement.
 His son Erasm was conscripted by the Wehrmacht in 1944, was captured by the Soviets, and spent 20 years in prison before he was able to emigrate to Germany.

 Postwar activities in the West

 Shortly after the war he met Fritz Houtermans, a renowned physicist who had been his cellmate in 1938.
 The latter provided him and his family permits to stay in Germany.
 Later they co-authored a book "Russian Purge and the Extraction of Confession", which was published under the pseudonyms of Beck and Godin in order to protect their many friends and colleagues back in the USSR.

 Shteppa briefly worked as librarian for Clemens August Graf von Galen after his arrival in Germany.
 In 1947-1949 he actively collaborated in the magazines "Posev" and "Grani".

-In the early 1950s Shteppa himself managed to emigrate with the rest of his family to the US, where he worked for the CIA, taught Russian language and literature at the American Army School (1950-1952), published articles and books on Soviet and Russian history, and worked as a columnist for Radio Svoboda.
+In the early 1950s Shteppa himself managed to emigrate with the rest of his family to the US, where he worked for the CIA, taught Russian language and literature at the American Army School (1950–1952), published articles and books on Soviet and Russian history, and worked as a columnist for Radio Svoboda.
 Along with such scientists as Abdurakhman Avtorkhanov, V. O. Yakovlev (B. Troitskyi), O. P. Filipov, K. G. Krypton, and V. P. Marchenko, he was one of the co-founders and employees of the "Institute for the Study of the History and Culture of the USSR" in Munich (1950).

 His role in persecution of Ukrainian nationalists in Kyiv under the German occupation was, however, never forgotten nor forgiven by them.
 Oleksander Ohloblyn ignored Shteppa in his publications on the modern Ukrainian historiography.

 Shteppa died in 1958 at Queens Memorial Hospital in Queens, New York City.
-Shteppa's daughter Aglaia Gorman published a book of reminiscences about the family's history.
+Shteppa's daughter Aglaya Gorman (1924–2013) published a book of reminiscences about the family's history.